carp-calangthang/Phone-Horizone-API-Server/README.md

 ## Technologies used:

-- Frontend: React Native built on the Expo platform.
+- Frontend: React Native build on the Expo platform.
 - Backend: Node.js with Express library.
 - Database: MongoDB.